-These are routine Type A visits.
+These are routine Type A visits, outlined by the DfE as those visits which are covered by a school's current policies and procedures.
 These are typically close to the school in the local area and require only a small amount of extra planning beyond the educational aspect of the visit.
 These are specified visits/activities within a designated geographical area that are part of the normal curriculum and take place during the normal school day.
-If the school has designated a Local Learning Area, then these activities should follow the Standard Operating Procedures set out and should not normally need additional risk assessments or Notes added.
-A 'Signing Out' sheet containing relevant information should be left with the base contact/office before departure.
+If the school has designated a Local Learning Area, then these activities should follow the Standard Operating Procedures set out and should not normally need additional risk assessments or notes added.
+A 'Signing Out' sheet containing relevant information should be left with the base contact/ office before departure.

-2.1.3 Informed Parental/ Carer Consent for Type A visits
+2.1.3 Informed Parental/Carer Consent for Type A visits

-Unless consent has been obtained, a child/young person must not take part in the educational/off site visit.
-For all Type A visits, consent can be sought using a general consent form at the beginning of a year, or even upon registration of a young person with the school/service (Sample Form 3A).
-It is, however, still a requirement that parents/carers must be informed of individual off-site visits in advance, and advised where their young person will be, and of any extra safety measures or clothing required.
-Schools must, however, be aware of the need for up to date medical information and must build in a way to obtain this and incorporate it into their process.
+Unless consent has been obtained, a child/young person must not take part in the educational off site visit.
+For all Type A visits, consent can be sought using a general consent form at the beginning of a year, or even upon registration of a young person with the school/ service (Form 3 or Form 3A).
+It is still a requirement that parents/carers must be informed of individual off-site visits in advance, and advised where their young person will be, and of any extra safety measures or clothing required.
+Schools must be aware of the need for up to date medical information and must build in a way to obtain this and incorporate it into their process.